ITSM Gartner Magic Quadrant: What is The Latest Version?

 1. What is the ITSM Gartner Magic Quadrant?

-The ITSM Gartner Magic Quadrant was a report that analyzed and ranked IT service management vendors based on their performance and vision.
-It has been replaced by the Gartner Market Guide.
+The ITSM Gartner Magic Quadrant was an annual report that evaluated and ranked IT Service Management vendors based on their ability to execute and completeness of vision.
+As of 2023, it has been officially replaced by the Gartner Market Guide for ITSM platforms.

 2. Why did Gartner replace the ITSM Magic Quadrant?